SirPepe/ornament/Readme.md

 // testEl.log logs "Connected!"
 ```

-You can also still use the regular `connectedCallback()`.
+Decorated members are run with no arguments.
+You can also still use the regular
+`connectedCallback()`.

 ### `@disconnected()`

-**Method and class field decorator** that causes decorated class methods to run
+**Method and class field decorator** that runs decorated class members when the
-when the component disconnects from the DOM and the component's
+component disconnects from the DOM and the component's `disconnectedCallback()`
-`disconnectedCallback()` fires:
+fires:

 ```javascript
 import { define, adopted } from "@sirpepe/ornament";